Views: 41 Author: Wang Publish Time: 2024-07-09 Origin: Site

 Nickel, Ni | Remainder |

-Hastelloy C4 has an outstanding high-temperature stability, excellent resistance to aggresive aqueous environments and good weldability.
-It can be seen as a more stable and better weldable variant of Alloy C276.
-Thermal stability and weldability - Hastelloy C4 displays good ductility and corrosion resistance after long-time aging at 650 to 1040°C.
+Hastelloy C4 has outstanding high-temperature stability, excellent resistance to aggressive aqueous environments and good weldability.
+C4 is seen as more stable and better weldable than Alloy C276.
+Hastelloy C4 displays good ductility and corrosion resistance after long-time aging at 650 to 1040°C.

 Forging: Hastelloy C4 can be processed by hot forging and cold forging.
 The temperature range of hot forging is 1150-950℃, and the temperature range of cold forging is 760-870℃.

-Corrosion resistance: Hastelloy C4 has excellent corrosion resistance in acids, alkalis, salts and other media, especially in chlorine-containing media corrosion resistance is more prominent.
+Corrosion resistance: Hastelloy C4 has excellent corrosion resistance in acids, alkalis, salts and other media; especially in chlorine-containing media.
 Hastelloy C4 is a highly corrosion-resistant material, standing up well to several corrosive environments, including oxidizing and reducing acid environments.
 It has superior resistance to pitting, crevice corrosion, and stress cracking.
 In addition to its resistance to acid and highly corrosive environments, Hastelloy C4 also resists intergranular cracking in welding.

 Performance: Hastelloy C4's main advantage is its excellent corrosion resistance and resistance to thermal oxidation, but also has good mechanical properties and processability.

-Hastelloy C4 has become a top choice among industries requiring high-performance alloys due to its unique mechanical and physical properties, exceptional corrosion resistance, and versatility.
-We have learned how Hastelloy C4 stands out in various applications, from its composition to its mechanical and physical properties.
-Whether operating in the chemical processing, aerospace, or pharmaceutical industry, Hastelloy C4 offers excellent corrosion resistance to help your equipment last longer and perform better.
+Hastelloy C4 has become a top choice due to its mechanical and physical properties, exceptional corrosion resistance, and versatility.
+Whether in the chemical processing, aerospace, or pharmaceutical industry, Hastelloy C4 offers excellent corrosion resistance.

 Hastelloy C4 is used in various industries, including chemical processing, aerospace, power generation, petrochemical, pharmaceuticals, and marine applications.
 This alloy suits sulfuric acid, hydrochloric acid, and acetic acid applications.
 It is commonly used in chemical reactors, heat exchangers, furnace components, and catalyst support grids.